davideranieri/davideranieri.github.io/C++ Notes/APC_Les13.md

 ## ***ASSOCIATIVE CONTAINERS***

-Associative containers support the general containe operations.
+Associative containers support the general container operations.
 They do not support the sequential container position-specific operations, such as `push_front`.

 They have: